yhayat1/python-labs/Automation-Scripting/LAB03-Process-Logs-and-Reports/README.md

 # LAB03 - Process Logs and Generate Reports with Python

 Log files contain valuable operational data.
-In this lab, you'll write Python code to parse a sample log file, extract meaningful information, and generate a summary report.
+In this lab, you'll write Python code to parse a sample log file, extract meaningful information, and generate a summary report - an essential skill for DevOps automation.

 ---